Meet

 Jackie Allen

-LISAC, CSAT
+LIAC, CSAT

 In 2019, she transitioned to the world-renowned sex addiction treatment center, Gentle Path, where she completed her Certified Sex Addiction Therapist (CSAT) training and trained under Dr. Stephanie Carnes and Dr. Patrick Carnes.
 She did considerable work with adult sex addicts and their spouses.
 She received her CSAT certification through the International Institute for Trauma and Addiction Professionals.